 Using a nail file or emery board, clean off and smooth out the burnt or pitted areas.

 This fix won’t last long, but it can buy you some time until you can replace the pressure switch or call in a well pump repair professional.

 Replacing the Switch

-You may need to contact a professional to get a second opinion.
-If you cannot take time out of your busy schedule, it would be easier to hire someone to repair your well pump.
+If you cannot or don’t want to take time out of your busy schedule, you may find it easier to just hire someone to help repair your well pump.

-If it happens to you, you will know what to do.
-It is a relatively quick and easy fix, so you can soon get back to your hot morning showers.
+Knowing how to troubleshoot the issue so you can soon get back to your hot morning showers.

-If you have any further questions about your well and how to maintain it, visit our blog.
+If you have further questions about your well and how to maintain it, visit our blog.

 Are you looking to hire a well pump contractor near me?
 Empire Pump (Commercial Well Pump Services) and Pump It Up Pump Services (Residential Well Pump Services) is a top well pump switch repair company in Phoenix, AZ., Give us a call at 623-582-5069 today, and we’ll be happy to fix your well pump pressure switch for you!